xarmzon/xarmzon/README.md

 A professional and talented Full-Stack Web Developer from Nigeria.
 A recent graduate of Mathematics Department, University of Ilorin, Ilorin Kwara State Nigeria.

-I build and develop websites with HTML, CSS and JavaScript and I have worked on the web for over 3 years with experience ranging from VueJS, ReactJS, NextJs, TailwindCSS, TypeScript, CSS, MongoDB, Flask(Python), ExpressJS(NodeJS), SQLAlchemy etc.
+I build and develop websites with HTML, CSS and JavaScript and I have worked on the web for over 3 years with experience ranging from ReactJS, NextJs, TailwindCSS, TypeScript, ExpressJS(NodeJS), MongoDB, VueJS, Flask(Python), SQLAlchemy etc.

 Being a diligent, hardworking, and result-oriented lad, I always strive hard towards achieving the best results on each project/task I lay my hands on and I am passionate about leveraging my diverse experience to solve challenging problems and create delightful experiences.